 On Aug.
-25, 1835, The Sun ran the first in a series of newspaper articles describing scientific findings from the moon, reprinted from the Edinburgh Journal of Science and recounted by Dr. Andrew Grant, a colleague of the famous astronomer Sir John Herschel.
-This series featured some of the most popular articles the New York newspaper ever printed and had people clamoring for the breaking scientific information of the day.
+25, 1835, The New York Sun ran the first in a series of newspaper articles describing scientific findings from the moon.
+Known as "The Great Moon Hoax," the articles were supposed to have been reprinted from the Edinburgh Journal of Science and written by Dr. Andrew Grant, a colleague of the famous astronomer Sir John Herschel.
+The series featured some of the most popular articles the New York newspaper had ever printed at the time, and people clamored to read about the breaking scientific news of the day.

 The articles describe Herschel, who had traveled to Capetown, South Africa, in January 1834 to set up an observatory with a powerful new telescope.
 Grant's writings suggested that while in South Africa, Herschel had found evidence of life on the moon, including unicorns, two-legged beavers and humanoids that "average four feet in height, were covered, except on the face, with short and glossy copper-colored hair, and had wings composed of a thin membrane, without hair, lying snugly on their backs."

 The articles also described the moon's geography as having massive craters, amethyst crystals, flowing rivers and lush vegetation.

 The problem?
 The articles were completely fake.
 Grant didn't exist, neither did the Edinburgh Journal of Science.
 It stopped publication years earlier.
 And the findings printed had no basis in scientific fact.